zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### groupFooterTemplate `String`

-The template for column's cell in group footer item.
+The template which is used to render the group footer when the grid is grouped by the column field.
+By default the group footer is not displayed.The fields which can be used in the template are:

 #### Example
     <kendo:grid-column groupFooterTemplate="groupFooterTemplate">